doctorfree/MirrorCommand/README.md

 MagicMirror 3rd party modules used by MirrorCommand.

 **Note:** An actual mirror with display mounted on the rear is not necessary.
-MagicMirror can be installed on a Raspberry Pi with a mirror display as intended or it can be installed on a Debian based Linux system (e.g. Ubuntu Linux) with standard monitor and desktop environment.
+MagicMirror can be installed on a Raspberry Pi with a mirror display as intended or it can be installed on a Debian based Linux system (e.g. Ubuntu Linux) or an RPM based Linux system (e.g. Fedora Linux) with standard monitor and desktop environment.

 MagicMirror requires Node version 12 or later.